 During this part of the workshop we will go over significant detail of the exposure controls and use hands-on shooting to improve your decision making of what aperture, shutter speed, and ISO settings to use.
 We will give you the tools to become an exposure ninja so that you can approach a shot knowing what settings you need to use to get the results you want.

 The most common problem photographers struggle with longer than exposure is getting tack sharp focus.
 What many don't realize is that not truly understanding exposure leads to focus issues as much as choosing the right focus mode and points.
-In this workshop each attendee will learn how to improve the number of shots that are in sharp focus.
+In this workshop each attendee will learn how to improve the frequency of getting sharp focus.
 Like exposure, through a combination of discussing the details and hands on shooting attendees will come away from the workshop armed with the tools to be a focus ninja and improve the percentage of keepers from your shoots.